ghoneycutt/puppet-module-ssh/README.md

 # Compatibility

-This module has been tested to work on the following systems with the latest Puppet v3, v3 with future parser, last few releases of v4 and Puppet v5.
-See .travis.yml for the exact matrix of supported Puppet and ruby versions.
+This module has been tested to work on the following systems with the latest Puppet v3, v3 with future parser, v4 and v5.
+See `.travis.yml` for the exact matrix of supported Puppet and ruby versions.

  * Debian 7
  * EL 5